Module socket

 Returns:

-integer The number of bytes sent.
+integer number of bytes sent.

 Raises: